A1Liu/dumboss/README.md

 ## Ideas
 1. ?-byte messages passed through `io_uring`-like interface
 2. Larger messages passed through shared memory
-3. Default program code is LLVM bitcode, certain included programs are flat binaries (LLVM bitcode is `.bc`, executables will probably be `.opq` for "opaque")
-4. C support for async-await?
-5. How lightweight can processes and threads be?
+3. How lightweight can processes and threads be?
    [https://www.youtube.com/watch?v=KXuZi9aeGTw](https://www.youtube.com/watch?v=KXuZi9aeGTw)
-6. Microkernel with monolithic kernel manager thingy in userspace.
+4. Microkernel with monolithic kernel manager thingy in userspace.
-7. Maybe don't map all of physical memory lmao
+5. Maybe don't map all of physical memory lmao
-8. Just do Ext but without directories and filenames.
+6. Just do Ext but without directories and filenames.
 Programs ask for raw inodes.
    Then, we can add a filesystem thingy on top if we want.
-9. Permissions are based (at least partly) on programs.
+7. Permissions are based (at least partly) on programs.
-10. Maybe never support dylibs.
+8. Maybe never support dylibs.
-11. Allocator is global source of truth for what memory is being used
+9. Allocator is global source of truth for what memory is being used

 ## Scrapped Ideas
 1. Integer divide-by-zero always results in a zero.
 (THIS IS NOT POSSIBLE ON X64 FEELSBADMAN)